-n4a and the Eldercare Locator produce a variety of helpful brochures on topics for older adults, caregivers and professionals.
-All brochures can be viewed online or ordered (singular or in quantity for distribution).
+n4a and its programs produce a variety of helpful brochures on topics for older adults, caregivers and professionals.
+All publications can be viewed online or ordered.

 Living Well With Dementia in the Community: Resources and Supports (order)

 This publication provides information on steps individuals can take if they suspect that a loved one may have dementia, and highlights the many community services and supports available for both older adults with dementia and their caregivers.
 These aging programs enable older adults with dementia to stay connected to their communities and informed about services that can help them remain as independent as possible.

 Expand Your Circles: Prevent Isolation and Loneliness As You Age (order)

 This publication focuses on the growing problem of social isolation and loneliness in older adults, which has been associated with higher rates of chronic disease, depression, dementia and death.
 The full-color, glossy brochure provides tips and resources that can help older adults take action to become more engaged and strengthen their circles of connection.